SkylarIGK/Data_Analysis_Projects/README.md

 ### Data Cleaning
 Big Query was used in data cleaning process too.
 Here is the link of all queries that I used in data exploration and data cleaning process.
 [SQL Queries](SQL-Queries.sql)
 ### Analyze and Share
-I use Power BI for data visualization.
+I used Power BI for data visualization.
 [Visualizations](Visualizations.md)
 ### Act
 These are my recommendations based on my analysis insights.
 [Recommendation](Recommendation.md)